 Hotels near Grand Canyon South Rim Outside the Park

-You can find a lot of excellent places to stay in Grand Canyon South Rim outside of the National Park.
+You can find a lot of excellent places to stay in the Grand Canyon South Rim outside of the National Park.
 The great idea is to stay in one of the Tusayan hotels.
 The town is located outside the Park, but only a few minutes to the park gate.
 You have a wide selection of hotels and restaurants.
 The town has its charm.
 Our favorite hotel is Best Western.
 And we often stay in BW hotels.
 It’s very good quality at a reasonable price.

-Loding in Cameron, Flagstaff or Williams
+Loding in Cameron, Flagstaff or Williams – on famous Route 66

 Another option is staying in Flagstaff.
 In this city, we stayed in Motel 6.
 It is cheaper, but still good quality.
-It is town on Historic Route 66.
+It is a town on Historic Route 66.
 And it’s a great idea to visit downtown.

 Finally, our favorite town on Historic Route 66 – Williams.
 The town has amazing charm and atmosphere.
 You travel to the 60s and 70s.
 In Williams, we stayed in Canyon Motel & RV Park.
-There is also great Grand Canyon Railway RV Park.
+There is also a great Grand Canyon Railway RV Park.
 If you prefer hotels, once we stayed in the Grand Canyon Railway Hotel, which is great, but there is a lot of lodging possibilities with excellent reviews.
-From Williams, you can travel by train taking Grand Canyon Railway Adventure Package tour.
+From Williams, you can travel by train taking the Grand Canyon Railway Adventure Package tour.

 Grand Canyon Day Hikes from South Rim

-Stopping point are:
+Stopping points are: